AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer/Save.md

 AutomationMLContainer.Save Method
 =================================
-AutomationML 2.1 APISaves the package and all part streams, the package is still open.
+Saves the package and all part streams, the package is still open.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)